 Top petty crimes and scams in Madrid affecting tourists

-As in most major cities in the world, tourists in Madrid may also fall victim to common crimes such as pickpocketing, scams and minor burglaries.
+As in most major cities in the world, tourists in Madrid may also fall victim to common crimes such as pickpocketing and scams.
 Although these petty crimes occur mainly in populated tourist attractions and crowded public transport, they can happen anywhere.
 To stay safe, keep these in mind.

 Despite the low crime rates, international visitors in Madrid may become a target for pickpockets, especially if they are elderly or English speakers.
 These crimes occur mainly around busy tourist attractions, bus stations, the metro, the airport and other crowded areas.
 Surprisingly, pickpockets in Madrid are underaged; in most cases, they are teens under sixteen.
 They mainly work alone, but sometimes they operate in groups.